dynamsoft-docs/company-docs/customer-portal/faq.md

 ## Account Management

-### How do I change the primary contact (admin) for my organization?
+### How do I change the primary contact for my organization?

 Only the current primary contact can assign a new primary contact.
-If the admin has left and cannot make the change, email [support@dynamsoft.com](mailto:support@dynamsoft.com) for help.
+If the current primary contact has left and cannot make the change, email [support@dynamsoft.com](mailto:support@dynamsoft.com) for help.

 ---